Gary Chan

-Gary Chan Hak-kan, BBS, JP (born 24 April 1976) is a current member of the Legislative Council of Hong Kong.
-He represents the New Territories North East constituency and is a member of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) political party.
+Gary Chan Hak-kan, BBS, JP (born 24 April 1976) is a Hong Kong politician who serves as a current member of the Legislative Council of Hong Kong.
+He represents the New Territories North East constituency and is a chairperson of the Democratic Alliance for the Betterment and Progress of Hong Kong (DAB) political party.

+Biography

 Chan was born in Fujian, People's Republic of China.
 He graduated from the Department of Government and Public Administration at the Chinese University of Hong Kong, and studied in the Maxwell School of Citizenship and Public Affairs, Syracuse University.
 He was a member of Sha Tin District Council from 1999 to 2003.
-He was appointed as special assistant to the Chief Executive of Hong Kong, Sir Donald Tsang, from 2006 to 2008, with an annual salary of HK$77,000.
+He was appointed as special assistant to the Chief Executive of Hong Kong, Sir Donald Tsang, from 2006 to 2008.

 In 2008, Chan followed Lau Kong Wah in running to represent New Territories East in the Legislative Council elections after resigning as special assistant to the Chief Executive.
 With about 100,000 votes for their party list, both Chan and Lau were declared elected.

 Shortly after the election results were announced, Chan was widely ridiculed for his poor English.
 He is quoted as saying in response to a reporter's question that the DAB would "try our breast ... to improve people's living hood [sic]".

 In February 2021, Chan supported a maximum length of hair for prisoners in Hong Kong, claiming that "If prisoners have long hair, they can hide small blades or weapons in their hair and that could threaten the safety of correctional officers or other inmates ...
 Discipline is needed in jail."

 In 2010, Chan voted to build a cemetery near the mainland China border, but in 2021, became vigorously opposed to it.

 In January 2022, Chan did not raise his right hand when taking the oath while being sworn in as a legislative councillor.

 In October 2022, Chan said he was disappointed that Article 23 security legislation was pushed back and not part of any plan to be introduced in 2022, saying that the national security law was "incomplete."

 On 16 October 2022, Chan said that housing in Hong Kong could be solved, saying "It's the same in Hong Kong..
 The land and housing problem and the gap between the rich and poor are not unsolvable, as long as the SAR government puts in the work and Hong Kong people are united.

+On 25 September 2023, Chan was elected as the chairman of DAB, succeeding Starry Lee.